yabellini/docs.carpentries.org/topic_folders/policies/privacy.md

   medical condition, marital status, or sexual orientation
-* Professional, employment, or education information, such as copies of your resume or CV and any other information required to verify your qualifications, for Instructor and Core Team recruitment purposes
+* Professional, employment, or education information, such as copies of your resume or CV and any other information required to verify your qualifications, for Instructor and Core Team recruitment purposes, including video recordings of recruitment interviews you may have with us
 * Inferences regarding your familiarity with programming languages and general computing skills, to help tailor our workshops to you